-Dr. Hany Guirguis Chair of the Department
+Dr. Kudret Topyan Chair of the Department

-The Department of Economics and Finance offers a broad choice of courses and three majors: Economics, Finance, and a double degree in Finance and Economics.
+The Department of Economics and Finance offers a broad choice of courses and two majors: Economics, Finance, and students can also complete a double major in Finance and Economics.
 The aims of the department are (1) to prepare students for careers in business, government, and not-for-profit organizations; (2) to provide an intellectual and professional basis for informed participation in contemporary society; and (3) to develop competent and well-trained students in the disciplines of Economics and Finance.